cantools/cantools/README.rst

 - Quit: Quit the monitor.
 Ctrl-C can be used as well.

-- Filter: Only display messages matching given regular expression.
+- Filter: Only display messages or signals matching given regular expression.
 Press <Enter> to return to the menu from the filter input line.